Qinyuehu/scotted/source/_posts/2014-03-01-port-knocking-with-single-package-authorization.markdown

 but you can use asymmetric keys via GPG if you prefer.

 See the fwknop documentation for more information on configuring everything.
-There are a lot of options, so you'll have to figure out what you need based on your individual needs.
+There are a lot of options, so you'll have to figure out what to do based on your individual needs.

 I'm using a free dynamic DNS service so that I don't have to remember the